trozware/troznet/content/post/2017-11-29-moving-to-hugo.md

 formats, set the number of items to show per page and so on.

-I had a couple of more static pages that I wanted to show, so I added their MarkDown files to the content folder.
+I had a couple of more static pages that I wanted to show, so I added their Markdown files to the content folder.

 One nice feature which I had missed in Jekyll (or at least the way I had it set up) was the ability to separate blog posts from more static web pages.
 Each of my apps has an information/support page that does not accept comments and doesn't need to be listed in the Archives.
-By moving these MarkDown files from `contents/posts` to `contents/pages`, I was able to achieve this.
+By moving these Markdown files from `contents/posts` to `contents/pages`, I was able to achieve this.

 Adding Google Analytics and Disqus commenting was as easy as entering my IDs in